 To retain the generosity and the convenience of space inherited from modernity, all the while adapting the production system to new requirements will require the invention of hybrid structures.

-Co-published by the Pavillon de l'Arsenal and Wildproject, 2021.
+In the book "La beauté d'une ville" published by the Pavillon de l'Arsenal in 2021.

 Éric Lapierre is an architect, professor, theoretician, writer, and curator.
 His practice’s production, Experience, is an award favorite.
 His activities—construction, teaching (at EPF Lausanne, ENSA Paris-Est, Harvard GSD), writing—make him a significant participant in the international architectural debate.